 Introducing another new semi-regular feature on Trans-Atlantis: UR™ or the Utopia Report.
 If you’ve read this blog, or my comics before you already know that I’m very interested in the concept of Utopia.
-In the Utopia Report I’m going to start cataloging interesting articles, posts and snippets relating to the general topic of Utopia.
-As with my posts on the Apocalypse and Utopia in the past, this is to help me organize my thoughts and sources on the subject.
+In the Utopia Report, I’m going to start cataloging interesting articles, posts, and snippets relating to the general topic of Utopia.
+As with my posts on the Apocalypse and Utopia in the past, this is to help me organize my thoughts and resources on the subject.
 It’s mostly going to be undigested links and quotes, though I may occasionally comment on if the mood strikes.
-Hopefully someone out there will find this useful or at least interesting.
+Hopefully, someone out there will find this useful or at least interesting.
 OK, here it goes.

 Momus recently alerted me to an interesting book The So-Called Utopia of the Centre Beaubourg — An Interpretation by Luca Frei.
 From the publisher:

 Appearing under the pseudonym Gustave Affeulpin in 1976, and coinciding with the inauguration of the Centre Beaubourg in Paris, Albert Meister’s fictional text imagines a radical libertarian space submerged beneath the newly erected centerpiece of French Culture.

 Student Works: Putting Utopia Back To Work is a fantastic and way too short interview with Behrang Behin about his Stack City student project.
 Behin’s project for a sustainable city is pretty interesting in itself.
 The conversation veers into some illuminating utopian territory: